evannetwork/api-blockchain-core/docs/blockchain/executor-agent.rst

 Allowing ``addListEntry`` three time is to allow them to write three answers.
 One of the ``changeConsumerState`` times is for accepting the contract, which is done by setting the own state to ``Active``.
 The other one is for marking editing as done (setting the own state to ``Terminated``).

-The resulting token ``txToken`` is a string, that can be handed over to our users without an account.
+The resulting token ``txToken`` is a string, that can be handed over to our users without an account or or identity.
 This is usually done by sending them an email with a link, that contains the token and skips the login step for them and routes them directly to the contract, they should respond to.

 Let's switch sides.
-The next steps are performed in the front-end by a user without a blockchain account, that has received the token.
+The next steps are performed in the front-end by a user without a blockchain account or identity, that has received the token.

 To make transaction via a smart agent, create an instance of the ``ExecutorWallet`` and assign the token from before as ``token`` .